oauth2-proxy/oauth2-proxy/docs/docs/features/endpoints.md

 ### Auth

 This endpoint returns 202 Accepted response or a 401 Unauthorized response.

 It can be configured using the following query parameters:
 - `allowed_groups`: comma separated list of allowed groups
+- `allowed_email_domains`: comma separated list of allowed email domains
+- `allowed_emails`: comma separated list of allowed emails

+### Proxy (/)

+This endpoint returns the upstream response if authenticated.
+If unauthenticated it returns a 401 Unauthorized.
+If the authenticatd user is not in one of the allowed groups, or emails then it returns a 403 forbidden

+It can be configured using the following query parameters:
+- `allowed_groups`: comma separated list of allowed groups